ankushj470/RequestProxyService/README.md

 Request Proxy Service acts like a typical proxy to replay an HTTPS request to specified URL and returns back the response.

 #Prerequisite
+This service is made on Python 2.7.10 and flask 0.10.1

 You should have following modules to run this service:

 1. flask